-Nothing says independence like fireworks — here's how to photograph them
+Capture your best firework photos this weekend with these tips

 Boomerang it

 Have you heard of a Boomerang?
-It's one of Instagram's separate photo apps, but it's also built in to Instagram as a Story option.
-Essentially, a Boomerang consists of a burst of photos that are taken and stitched together into a video, which plays forwards and backwards in a repeating loop.
+It's one of Instagram's most popular Story options.
+Essentially, a Boomerang consists of a burst of photos that are taken and stitched together into a video, which plays forward and backward in a repeating loop.
 Yeah, kind of like a GIF.

 When you combine fireworks with Boomerang, the end result is much more appealing than a still photo.
 Just imagine it — watching a firework explode, then reversing itself and exploding again?
 It's much more mesmerizing than a boring old photo.